 Diane Richardson joined the Colonials' staff as an assistant coach in June 2012.
 Richardson is a Maryland native who brings with her a history of great success at the high school level.

-"I am very excited to add Diane Richardson to my staff as an assistant coach," head coach Jonathan Tsipis said.
+"I am very excited to add Diane Richardson to my staff as an assistant coach," head coach Jonathan Tsipis said at the time of Coach Richardson's hiring.
 "I have known Coach Richardson for a long time as a high school head coach and college assistant, and she has always coached at a championship level.
 Diane shares my vision in making the DMV our top priority in recruiting here at GW.
-Most importantly, I know Coach Richardson will inspire our current players to grow on and off the court, making their experience at GW among the nation's best.
+Most importantly, I know Coach Richardson will inspire our current players to grow on and off the court, making their experience at GW among the nation's best."